mitevpi/data-vue/README.md

 #### Global

-Importing the single file .vue components directly.
+Importing the single file `.vue` components directly.
 (If using Vue CLI 3 with Babel or TypeScript, it's recommended that you import its src directory.
 This will minimize the size of your application by preventing duplicate or unnecessary polyfills.)

+Importing source `.vue` file.

 ```js
 // main.js